 The Mosque is beautiful with lengthy linear steps and intricate minarets and carvings.
 It is not open to Non-Muslims, though.

 The entrance served as a location for a famous scene in the Sunny Deol starrer ‘Gadar-Ek Prem Katha’ (a popular Bollywood movie)

 This baouli is not in use any longer but served as a source of drinking water during the times of the Nawabs.
 The guide told us that one of the Dewans had killed himself here to save the Royal Treasury…this sounded eerie….

 It being a cloudy day and as it was getting dark inside the step-well ..we bid a good-bye to our guide as well as the complex.

-I am sure with the latest shift of Government’s focus on Tourism and preserving Heritage Sites and Monuments, these structures would have got a face-lift!
+I am sure with the latest shift in Government’s focus on Tourism and preservation of Heritage Sites and Monuments, these structures would have got a face-lift!
 I am wanting to visit Lucknow again, very soon.

-The Imambara complex is indeed worth a visit to seep in- fascinating stories and architecture.
+The Imambara complex is indeed worth a visit to dwell and explore some fascinating stories and architecture.
 Of course, for breathtaking views of the city too!

 Hope you enjoyed reading about this amazing complex housing the Labyrinth!

 Till our next flight to a different location, keep reading and learning about new places and stories …Ciao!